Theory of Operation

 | SDS_STATE_RESET | Request to reset the device |

-The following flowcharts show the state transition in context with the messages that are exchanged with the SDSIO Server.
+The following flowcharts show the state transition in context with the messages that are exchanged with the SDSIO-Server.

 Connect flowchart